nginx & Tor

 To build Tor without the man pages, add "--disable-asciidoc" to the configure options above.

-Create a directory to hold the new, onion hostname and private key, and copy the torrc.sample to ~/.torrc.
+Create a directory to hold the new, onion hostname and keys, and copy the torrc.sample to ~/.torrc.

 $ cp ~/tor/etc/tor/torrc.sample ~/.torrc